atmoschem/eixport/Readme.md

 some functions:

 - to_rline: Export emissions to other formats
 - to_wrf:	Combine total/spatial/temporal/split and write emission to file
 - to_brams_spm:	inputs for SPM BRAMS
-- wrf_profile: Traffic intensity profile for WRF-Chem
+- wrf_profile: Create spatial profile for WRF-Chem
 - wrf_create:	Create emission files to the WRF-Chem
 - wrf_plot: simple plot for emissions
-- wrf_get:	Funtions to read variables of emission files
+- wrf_get:	Read variables of emission files
-- wrf_put:	Funtions to write variables in emission files
+- wrf_put:	Write variables in emission files

 ```{r eval=F}